 Bankruptcy is a scary concept for most people.
-This is mainly attributed to a number of myths which are unfortunately believable to them.
+This is mainly attributed to a number of myths that are unfortunately believable to them.
 As such, people will go running in the other direction the moment they start thinking about filing for bankruptcy.
 Here are some of the top 8 myths about bankruptcy debunked.

 Myth: Your name will be shamed in the local papers

 Even if bankruptcies used to have a section in your local paper, it was not for the purpose of shaming as a debtor.
 Rather, it was used to notify creditors of your bankruptcy status.
-And in any case, a bankruptcy is no longer advertised in the paper as often as it used to.
+And in any case, bankruptcy is no longer advertised in the paper as often as it used to.
 Bankruptcy is an issue of public record as such your name will appear on the government’s insolvency site if searched.

 Myth: You will lose your house

-If you file for bankruptcy, there’s a good chance that you will retain your property, especially if you have a negative equity.
+If you file for bankruptcy, there’s a good chance that you will retain your property, especially if you have negative equity.

 Myth: You won’t have to pay anything if you’re declared bankrupt

 While you may have to pay your debts because they will be discharged, your surplus income every month will have to be paid into your bankruptcy.
 This is known as an income payment arrangement and it lasts for as long as three years or as required in your province.
 The amount of money paid into your bankruptcy depends on how much surplus income you have.
 That said, the more you have, the more you pay.
 However, your living expenses are taken into account to determine how much you pay eventually.